Build performance¶

 Your project directory isn't touched except to read input files, and at the very end when the results are copied to the output directory, so it's OK if your source tree is on a remote network drive.
 Only the disk cache directory matters for performance.

-JVM apps: Hard-code module lists
+JVM apps: Hard-code module lists¶

 Tip

-Set the app.jvm.modules list to the modules you know you need.
+list to the modules you know you need.

-JVM builds can be slow because Conveyor will scan all the JARs using jdeps to figure out what JDK modules are needed.
-This shrinks your final redistributable significantly, but takes a lot of CPU time.
+JVM builds can be slow because Conveyor will scan all the JARs using jdeps

 To speed this up you can hard code the module list in your config.
-You'll need to be careful when adjusting your app's dependencies as a new library or library version might start using a part of the JDK you weren't previously relying on, but this will eliminate the jdeps step entirely and yield time savings.
+You'll need to be careful when adjusting your app's dependencies as

-2. Collect the lists together and remove duplicates.
+with a list of the JDK modules that were auto-detected using jdeps. - Collect the lists together and remove duplicates.

-3. Add them to your config.
+- Add them to your config.

 Like this: